B.C. is building more homes, faster

 First Nations

-The B.C. government issues different permits and authorizations for housing development projects.
+The B.C. government issues a range of permits for housing development projects.

-Learn more about the provincial authorizations you might need for your project.
+Learn more about the provincial permits you may need for your project and the benefit of coordinating early in the development process.

 Site remediation